 - IMPORTANT: occasionally check if you need to add a little liquid to the sauce.
 If it looks dry or starts to stick, you can add about ½ cup of liquid (water or some of tomato water from your plum tomato can.)
 At the end, there should be no water remaining.

 - Taste the bolognese sauce and correct for salt.

 - Toss with your favorite cooked and drained pasta with a side of Parmesan.

-- Cook’s Tip: Classic Bologense sauce uses ground beef and butter, this turkey bolognese is a lightened up version.
+- Cook's Tip: Classic Bologense sauce uses ground beef and butter, this turkey bolognese is a lightened up version.
 If you like, use ground beef.
-And in place of 2 tbsp extra virgin olive oil, use 3 tbsp of butter.
+And in place of 2 tablespoon extra virgin olive oil, use 3 tablespoon of butter.

 - Cook's Tip: To achieve the best texture, thick and hearty bolognese, do not rush the cooking.
 Bolognese is meant to cook low and slow.

 - Make Ahead Instructions: You can make this sauce a night or two ahead and refrigerate, or even a couple of weeks ahead, in which case, you need to freeze it.
 Cool the sauce completely, then transfer it to a container and refrigerate or freeze for future use.
 Bring the sauce to a simmer before using.

 - Short Cut: If you are really in a pinch, you can try this shortcut to bologense using store-bought maranira sauce.
 I adapted this from Giada De Laurentiis.
 It's tasty and works well, but don't expect the same results as far as authentic flavor and texture, of course.
 Follow step #1 as written.
 In step #2, once you add the meat, cook for about 1 minute.
 Add marinara sauce.
 Bring heat to medium-low and cook for 15 to 20 minutes, stirring regularly to allow flavors to meld.
 Toss with your favorite pasta!